saskiapoldmaa/jekyll_proov/_articles/my-first-article.md

 ---
+title: "My First Article"
 layout: article
-title: "My First Article"
 ---

-Content of the article.
+This is the content of my first article.